AnkitMU/ankitmu.github.io/_publications/2009-10-01-paper-title-number-5.md

 title: "A new set of metrics for measuring the complexity of OCL expressions"
 collection: publications
 category: conference
-permalink: /publication/2024-verifying-ocl
+permalink: /publication/2025-Complexity-ocl
 excerpt: ' Evaluating the complexity of OCL expressions remains a challenge, particularly in the context of verification'
 date: 2025-06-11
 venue: 'Software Technologies: Applications and Foundations (STAF)2025'
 paperurl: ''
 citation: 'A. Jha, R. Monahan, H. Wu (2025).
-"A new set of metrics for measuring the complexity of OCL expressions." <i>ACM/IEEE MODELS 2025</i>.'
+"A new set of metrics for measuring the complexity of OCL expressions." <i>ACM/IEEE STAF 2025</i>.'
 ---

 The Object Constraint Language (OCL) is extensively used in model-driven engineering to specify constraints